zhao201730685110/ICp-banking-microservices/README.md

 As a result, the banking application is now ready to be instantiated from the ICp catalog.

-**If you are practicing thois pattern during  an IBM event like SHARE, Think, you are authorized to practice this continuous integration.
+> NOTE: If you are practicing this pattern during an IBM event like SHARE or Think, you are authorized to practice this deployment.
 Otherwise, go to the next step:**
+>

-4. Copy and Paste this URL into your browser address bar : `http://URL_CICD_SEREVER/deploy/GITHUB_USERNAME`
+> 4. Copy and Paste this URL into your browser address bar : `http://URL_CICD_SEREVER/deploy/GITHUB_USERNAME`
+>

-	* Ask the URL_CICD_SEREVER to an IBMer.
+>	* Ask the URL_CICD_SEREVER to an IBMer.
-	* Replace *GITHUB_USERNAME* with your username.
+>	* Replace *GITHUB_USERNAME* with your username.
+>

-5. Click **Enter**.
+> 5. Click **Enter**.
 The deployment is processing :
- 	* The process pulls your source code from your GitHub repository *YOUR_USERNAME/ICp-banking-microservices*.
+> 	* The process pulls your source code from your GitHub repository *YOUR_USERNAME/ICp-banking-microservices*.
- 	* The process builds the Docker image from the Docker file described before.
+> 	* The process builds the Docker image from the Docker file described before.
- 	* The build action automatically adds the Docker image to the Docker image repository of the ICp Worker Node on Linux on Z.
+> 	* The build action automatically adds the Docker image to the Docker image repository of the ICp Worker Node on Linux on Z.
- 	* The Docker image is **YOUR_USERNAME-icp-banking-microservices**.
+> 	* The Docker image is **YOUR_USERNAME-icp-banking-microservices**.
 It is tagged *lastest*.
 This is your docker image name and will be refered as "YOUR_IMAGE_NAME".
+>

-6. Wait for the successful completion of your build: **Deployment successful**
+> 6. Wait for the successful completion of your build: **Deployment successful**
+>

-As a result, the banking application is now ready to be instantiated from the ICp catalog.
+> As a result, the banking application is now ready to be instantiated from the ICp catalog.

 ---